nutanixdev/python-api-lab-devmktg/contents/javascript.rst

 Here are the most important steps carried out by this function:

 - `@bp.route("/pc-list-entities", methods=["POST"])` - Specify the URL that will respond to the AJAX call and allow the POST method **only**.
 - `get_form()` - Get the user data available in the POST request.
-This includes the CVM/Cluster IP address, entity, username and password.
+This includes the Prism Central IP address, entity, username and password.
 - Block beginning with `client = apiclient.ApiClient(` - Create an instance of our `ApiClient` class and set the properties we'll need to execute the API request.
 - `results = client.get_info()` - Execute the actual API request.
 - `return jsonify(results)` - Convert the API request results to JSON format and return the JSON back to the calling JavaScript, where it will be processed and displayed in our app.